AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Figure 2.
 The valence and arousal rates for the most used emojis

-Source: ScienceDirect
+Source: ScienceDirect4

-Emojis have become a part of daily life and are more effective in expressing one’s sentiment compared to words.
-However, as the sentiment analysis tools depend on written texts, emojis cannot be classified accurately and thus are removed from many analyses.
+Emojis have become a part of daily life and are more effective in expressing one’s sentiment compared to words.5 However, as the sentiment analysis tools depend on written texts, emojis cannot be classified accurately and thus are removed from many analyses.
 In turn, one ends up with a noncomprehensive analysis.

-5. Potential Biases in Model Training
+5. Potential biases in model training

 Although AI algorithms are powerful tools to make accurate predictions, they are trained by humans.
 This means that they inevitably reflect human biases in the training dataset in their results.
 For instance, if the algorithm is trained to label the sentence “I am a sensitive person” as negative and label the sentence “I can be very ambitionist” as positive, the results can be biased towards some people with emotional tendencies and may distinguish overly ambitious people.